Crowdestor Review 2023: Hands Off From This Platform!

 There is no buyback guarantee on Crowdestor.
 However, the company has set up a Provision Fund (formerly: Buyback Fund) to absorb credit losses.
 The way it works is that Crowdestor independently invests 0.5% of the loan amount into the fund.

-Investors can track the status of the Provision Fund on the website, which is updated monthly.
+Investors can track the status of the Provision Fund on the website.
 However, investors should be prepared that they have to bear 100% of the credit default risk themselves.

 Crowdestor Forum